mudflapapp/synctera/docs/WiresApi.md

 > <Wire> get_wire(wire_id)

-Get a wire by id
+Get an outgoing wire by id

 Get a wire by id